nathanshim12345/NathanS_BlueStampPortfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# LSM6DS3+LIS3MDL
+# Description
+Before working with LSM6DS3 + LIS3MD, I learned about how it worked.
 The LSM6DS3 + LIS3MDL is a sensor combo that includes an accelerometer, a gyroscope, and a magnetometer.
 The accelerometer measures movement or tilt (like if something is going up, down, or sideways).
 The gyroscope measures rotation and angular velocity (like turning or spinning).
 The magnetometer works like a digital compass, as it can sense direction based on the Earth's magnetic field.
 All together, these three sensors help track motion and orientation in three axes.

-# Description
+Inside the accelerometer there’s a tiny mass called a proof mass that moves a little when the device moves.
+Because of inertia, this mass resists changes in motion.
+When the device accelerates, a force (F) acts on the mass, and according to Newton’s second law F = ma, this force is equal to the mass times its acceleration.
+This force causes the proof mass to push or pull on a spring.
+This movement changes an electrical property in the sensor, like resistance, which the sensor turns into an electrical signal.
+By measuring that signal, we can tell how much the device is accelerating and in what direction.

 For the sake of not typing out "LSM6DS3+LIS3MDL" every single time, from now on I will just call it "accelerometer" or "module".
 For my second milestone, I first connected my accelerometer to my esp32.
 Then I downloaded a bunch of libraries for the module.
 It took a couple times because there were many codes for different versions of the accelerometer.
 But after finding the correct code off the library, I was able to upload the code and get my values for the accelerometer.
 The accelerometer had values x, y and z, and it also had gyro data, which measured angular velocity.
 However, I didn't use gyro data as the movment of my wrist would be relatively slow, and velocity values wouldn't have varied enough in movement for me to use them.
 When I rotate the accelerometer in a certain way, the values change.
 When stationary, the z value always hovers at around 9.8 m/s^2 due to gravity.

 ![image](https://github.com/user-attachments/assets/499fa274-1a19-4c1f-aa17-6cb33e9ccb12)